These are 10 of the best documentaries about Japan selected for different genres to help understand the country better.

 Looking for the perfect ramen?

-The ramen dish (soup and noodles) is a staple of Japanese food and is found everywhere in Japan, with most regions having its own speciality.
+The ramen dish (soup and noodles) is a staple of Japanese food and is found everywhere in Japan, with most regions having their own speciality.

 Osamu Tomita, the ‘king’ of ramen, shows you into his life in the creation of making the best ramen in Japan, if not the world.